alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 researchers are asked to consider how they might maximise the academic, societal and economic impact of their research.

-At the other end of the research lifecycle, the 2014 Research Excellence Framework (REF) in the UK included impact as an explicit element alongside outputs and environment [@ref2011dar].
+At the other end of the research lifecycle, the 2014 Research Excellence Framework (REF) in the UK included impact as an explicit element alongside outputs and environment
+[@ref2011dar].
+Submissions were in the form of case studies of social, economic and cultural benefits and impacts arising from research activity.
 Furthermore, when the Higher Education Funding Council for England (HEFCE) – one of the agencies responsible for the REF – undertook a review of the role of metrics in research assessment in 2014-2015,